 The Archives Collection Policy is determined by the purpose and mission of the Perkins School for the Blind as well as the users that the Archives and Research Library serve.

 The Perkins Archives contains a wealth of information on Perkins’ history and the global history of education and social conditions of people who are blind, visually impaired, or deafblind.
 The mission of the Archives is to preserve this material and make it available to researchers.

-The Archive’s holdings includes Perkins’ annual reports, publications, teachers’ journals, correspondence, ledgers, audiovisual materials, and photographs.
-Also available are many of Laura Bridgman’s papers, journals, correspondence, and person effects, the Nella Braddy Henney collection of correspondence with Helen Keller, and many examples of the European and U.S. printing and writing systems for the blind.
+The Archive’s holdings include Perkins’ annual reports, publications, teachers’ journals, correspondence, ledgers, audiovisual materials, and photographs.
+Also available are many of Laura Bridgman’s papers, journals, correspondence, and personal effects, the Nella Braddy Henney collection of correspondence with Helen Keller, and many examples of the European and U.S. printing and writing systems for the blind.

 The Perkins Archives is open to researchers and the public.
 Archival materials are accessible to staff and visitors only under the supervision of Library and/or Archives staff.

 The records of the official and educational activities of the School, including papers and correspondence, official printed material, minutes, committee files, financial, and associated records in any format, are the property of Perkins School for the Blind and constitute potential archival material.

 The Archivist shall consult with appropriate administrative officers regarding any special conditions of access that may be placed on any category of records.
 It is understood that in the absence of specific restrictions, all materials transferred to the Archives will be open to all researchers.

 The Archivist of the Perkins Archives is responsible for the appraisal (evaluating the appropriateness) and accessioning of the records and materials.
 All materials accepted by the Archives will be accessioned: assigned a unique identifying number, and described briefly (office of origin, type of records, date range, content, condition, restrictions).
 The Archivist will maintain a file of accession records.